VitaliyShevchenko/go-with-clouds-tasks/Task1.md

 You can use [online brainfuck interpreter](https://www.dcode.fr/brainfuck-language) to verify your results against when executing different brainfuck programs.

-### Unit Tests and Documentation

-A good level of documentation and unit test coverage are required.

 ### Advanced features

 * Add a new command where the chains of the same commands can be replaced by a single command that performs aggregated action,